 How to Make Windows 11 look like Windows 10?

-To get Windows 11 to look like Windows 10, you first need to download the ExplorerPatcher from Github (The link is at the end of this article).
-Then, apply several patches on your PC.
+To make Windows 11 resemble Windows 10, begin by downloading ExplorerPatcher from Github (the link is provided at the end of this article).
+Once downloaded, apply the necessary patches to your PC.

-After downloading and running this tool on your PC, Windows 11 Taskbar will immediately move to the left corner as it was in Windows 10, the Windows 10 logo will reset to default, and the Control Center will be back in your system tray.
-If you want, you can adjust the Taskbar settings too.
+Upon executing this tool, the Windows 11 Taskbar will promptly shift to the left corner, reminiscent of its position in Windows 10.
+Additionally, the Windows 10 logo will revert to its default state, and the Control Center will reappear in your system tray.
+If desired, you can also tweak the Taskbar settings.